How to Apply

 - Proof of residency and eligibility to work in the U.S.

-Mail completed application and supporting documents to Habitat for Humanity in Walworth County, PO Box 174 Lake Geneva 53147-0174 or bring to the orientation meeting.
+- Mail completed application and supporting documents to Habitat for Humanity in Walworth County, PO Box 174 Lake Geneva, WI 53147-0174 or bring to an orientation meeting.

 - Schedule a meeting with the family services coordinator to review your application for completeness.